x1ra/evm-telegram-tip-bot/README.md

 This public repository serves as a **development and update hub** for the EVM Tip Bot project.
 The full implementation and hosting infrastructure are maintained privately for security and operational stability.

-> This repo was recently created to provide **public transparency**, version history, and information for projects interested in integrating the bot.
+> This repo was recently created so I can provide **public transparency**, version history, and information for projects interested in integrating the bot.

 ---